LottieFiles/jlottie/readme.md

 - **Why doesnt my Lottie animation work on the jlottie player?**

-- The jlottie player does not support as many features of Adobe After Effects as other players out there as it was built to be smaller in size and highly performant, and therefore might not support certain settings,effects or features that were used when creating the animation. please do drop feedback to us and by popular demand we may make accomdations as needed.
+- The jlottie player does not support as many Adobe After Effects features as other players, as it was built to be smaller in size and highly performant.
+It therefore may not support certain settings, effects or features that were used when creating the animation.
+Please send us feedback and by popular demand we may make accomdations as needed.
 You can submit your feed back here.
 [Click here](https://lottiefiles.canny.io/jlottie)

 - **What features/effects of After Effects does this player support?**

 - Features supported by jlottie are listed [here](https://lottiefiles.github.io/jlottie/features).

-- **Where can i raise issues?**
+- **Where can I raise issues?**

 - Please use github issues to highlight any bugs.

-- **Where can i drop feedback?**
+- **Where can I drop feedback?**

 - You may [Click here](https://lottiefiles.canny.io/jlottie) and submit your feedback